Identity Theft Prevention Program

 Policy No. CP005

-This policy sets forth the actions which must be taken by the college and by certain supervisors and administrators in order to identify, detect, report, and mitigate incidents of Identity Theft in connection with new and existing covered accounts, which are used primarily for personal purposes and involve multiple financial transactions, or for which there is reasonable foreseeable risk from Identity Theft.
+This policy sets forth the actions that must be taken by the college and by certain supervisors and administrators to identify, detect, report, and mitigate incidents of Identity Theft in connection with new and existing covered accounts, which are used primarily for personal purposes and involve multiple financial transactions, or for which there is a reasonable, foreseeable risk from Identity Theft.

 Who is Affected by this Policy

 - All college personnel who access, use or control personal identifying information in connection with a covered account.

 - Responsible Administrator(s): Vice President for Human Resource Management and Labor Relations; Vice President for Enrollment Management and Student Success

 - Responsible Office(s): Human Resource Management and Labor Relations; Enrollment Management and Student Success